Gia Gunn: After Drag Race

-Gunn walked the runway for MarcoMarco's fall 2017 fashion show with other Drag Race alumni.
+Gia Gunn walked the runway for MarcoMarco's fall 2017 fashion show with other Drag Race alumni.

-On March 31, 2018, Gunn released 30 Days in Transition, a web series on her YouTube channel documenting aspects of her transition as a transgender woman.
+On March 31, 2018, Gia Gunn released 30 Days in Transition, a web series on her YouTube channel documenting aspects of her transition as a transgender woman.
 Shortly thereafter, she was announced to star in the first episode of an internet documentary series by WOWPresents following her life as a trans person and drag queen; the series will be called Follow Me.
 A teaser was released on June 25, 2018, and features Isis King.

-With WOW Presents, she played Karrueche Tran's character Virginia in a recap video of the first season of Claws.
-Gunn also frequently appeared in other WOW Presents productions, including Wait, What?, Besties for Cash, and Fashion Photo Ruview.
+With WOW Presents, Gia Gunn played Karrueche Tran's character Virginia in a recap video of the first season of Claws.
+Gia Gunn also frequently appeared in other WOW Presents productions, including Wait, What?, Besties for Cash, and Fashion Photo RuView.
 She and Estranja appear both on WOW Presents and at other performances as the duo TeamTooMuch.

 Music

-Following her appearance on RuPaul's Drag Race, Gunn released her first solo single "Bring out the Gunnz" on July 31, 2015.

-In 2016, Gunn was featured on the Alaska's song "Stun" from her album Poundcake.
+Following her appearance on RuPaul's Drag Race, Gia Gunn released her first solo single "Bring out the Gunnz" on July 31, 2015.
+In 2016, Gia Gunn was featured on the Alaska's song "Stun" from her album Poundcake.
 A music video was released on April 24, 2017.
 Drag Race contestants Mariah Paris Balenciaga, Courtney Act and Willam are featured in the video as well.

-On August 29, 2018, Gunn's second single "#LaChinaMasLatina" was released, featuring Alaska.
-She and Estranja appeared in the music video for Danielle Alexa's "Spin in Circles."
+On August 29, 2018, Gia Gunn's second single "#LaChinaMasLatina" was released, featuring Alaska.
+Gia Gunn and Estranja appeared in the music video for Danielle Alexa's "Spin in Circles."

 Personal life

-Ichikawa started taking hormones in 2016, and she publicly came out as a transgender woman via Instagram in April 2017.
+Ichikawa started taking hormones in 2016, and she publicly came out as a trans woman via Instagram in April 2017.
 She later had the first name on her birth certificate officially changed to Gia in August.
 She was one of many Drag Race alumni to criticize RuPaul's views on transgender and bio queens competing on the show in 2018.
 She started a Gofundme page to cover $30,000 of her transition surgery.

-Gia sparked controversy in June 2020, claiming that the COVID-19 pandemic was a hoax, saying in an Instagram Live video, “I think the whole mask thing is f–king ridiculous...
-I honestly think this whole COVID-19 thing is a hoax.”
-She later tested positive for COVID-19 in July 2021, receiving further backlash from fellow season 6 contestant and winner, Bianca Del Rio, as well as season 7 contestant, Mrs. Kasha Davis.
+Ichikawa sparked controversy in June 2020, claiming that the COVID-19 pandemic was a hoax, saying in an Instagram Live video, "I think the whole mask thing is f–king ridiculous...
+I honestly think this whole COVID-19 thing is a hoax."
+She later tested positive for COVID-19 in July 2021, receiving further backlash from fellow season 6 contestant and winner Bianca Del Rio, as well as season 7 contestant Mrs. Kasha Davis.

-She is a member of the drag family The Haus of Edwards, with Alyssa Edwards, Shangela, Plastique Tiara, Laganja Estranja and Vivienne Pinay.
+Gia Gunn is a member of the drag family The Haus of Edwards, with Alyssa Edwards, Shangela, Plastique Tiara, Laganja Estranja and Vivienne Pinay.